ansonshengit/Query-In-Place/README.md

 # Section 1 - S3 Select and Glacier Select

-Sample Data Description: Two CSV files which contains a list of airport name, code, location.
-One small size, 6M, with ~50k rows of records.
-Another large file, 500M, with 4 millions rows of records.
+Sample Data Description: Two CSV files which contains a list of airport name, code, location, etc.
+1. One small size, 6M, with ~50k rows of records.
+2. Another large file, 500M, with 4 millions rows of records.

 Sample File Location: airport-code-small.csv and airport-code-large.csv stored in <<Bucket Name>> of AWS us-east-1 region.